Print Your Money: Cash-Like Experiences with Digital Money: Discussion

-Another challenge comes from the accessibility of self-printed money.
-Our prototype system uses a printer for printing cash.
-The use of such external ancillary devices may reduce the flexibility and versatility of the system.
-However, similar to what we discuss in the previous paragraph, the portable printer in our prototype system is only a demonstration example, and it will not be the only final solution for self-printed cash.
-Although our system requires users to prepare paper and printers, the accessibility of such devices may still be better than ATM machines and bank branches in the traditional cash system as they are continuously disappearing~\cite{Swe}.
-As self-printed cash costs less than traditional cash, we may also expect the central banks and governments to provide some help in setting up the infrastructure for the system to achieve better universal access.
+Another challenge in our prototype system is the accessibility of self-printed money.
+The use of external devices, such as printers, may limit the flexibility and versatility of the system.
+However, it is important to note that the portable printer in our prototype system is just one example and not the only solution for self-printed cash.
+While the system does require users to have access to paper and printers, it may still be more accessible than traditional ATM machines and bank branches, which are becoming increasingly scarce~\cite{Swe}.
+We do not claim that our system is superior to the current bank system in all cases.
+In fact, we envision the current bank system to be integrated into our money system as a public resource for those who do not have their devices or are in emergencies.
+For example, people can still print their money at bank branches and ATM machines as before.
+Additionally, as self-printed cash is cheaper than traditional cash, central banks and governments may assist in setting up the system's infrastructure to ensure better accessibility.

-Nevertheless, central systems may face a surging demand of authentication from users: request for printing, request for authentication for money received, balance retrieve, etc. Interactions between users and the central bank could be overwhelming, which could impose great pressure on the bank's network.
-Therefore, integrating the cash payment into the digital payment system and keep the system available will be challenging.
-For example, if the service is down, could printed cash be normally verified?
-In a nutshell, system architecture design will be demanding and revolutionary for banks.
-Indeed, we have not studied the back-end system architecture and tested its performance, while our current work focuses on the interaction design between users and the payment systems.
-Some prior works~\cite{lbcoin,yao2018,yao20182} have explored CBDC systems with different implementations, such as distributed ledgers.
-Other financial sectors may also be involved in the CBDC system and share the potential workload of the central system.
+Central systems may experience a significant surging demand for authentication from users, such as requests for printing, authentication for money received, and balance retrieval.
+This exposes the bank's network to great vulnerability, making it difficult to integrate cash payments into the digital payment system while keeping it available.
+For example, if the service is down, it may be challenging to verify printed cash.
+Overall, designing the system architecture for banks will be challenging and transformative.
+Currently, our work focuses on the interaction design between users and payment systems, but we have not yet studied the back-end system architecture or tested its performance.
+Other researchers have explored different implementations of CBDC systems, such as using distributed ledgers, and other financial sectors may also be involved in the CBDC system to help share the workload of the central system~\cite{lbcoin, yao2018, yao20182}.